mintedreward/heartmail/stamps-specs/sw-2004-authentication-brfc.md

 }
 ```
 ### 404 Not Found
-The paymail handle was not found by this service
+The email2 handle was not found by this service